MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/sb-unbilled-revenue.md

 ---
 # required metadata

-title: Unbilled revenue setup
+title: Unbilled revenue
 description: This topic explains how to set up items that use the unbilled revenue feature in Subscription billing by default, and how to set up the unbilled revenue accounts for the items you select.
+Examples of using unbilled revenue are also included.
 author: JodiChristiansen
 ms.date: 11/04/2021
 ms.topic: article